-Some individuals with GERD experience regurgitation, as though food or drink is moving in the wrong direction through the throat, upwards instead of downwards.
-This can cause nausea and sometimes vomiting, though the latter is more common in children than adults.
-Doctors often consider heartburn and regurgitation felt simultaneously suggestive of GERD.
+Some individuals with GERD experience regurgitation: food or drink moving upwards into the throat after eating.
+It can cause nausea and occasionally vomiting, although vomiting is more common in children.
+Doctors also find heartburn and regurgitation to be potentially indicative of GERD.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.